 Much as Kant thinks that rational nature provides both the ground and content of the moral law, Green thinks that moral personality as rational nature is not only a condition of agency but also a fitting object of the will.
-Green criticizes various forms of hedonism, denying that agents must aim at their own pleasurable consciousness and recognizing "ideal goods" that involve an agent's activities and her relations to other members of her community (PE §§159-61, 357).
+Green criticizes various forms of hedonism, denying that agents must aim at their own pleasurable consciousness and recognizing "ideal goods" that involve an agent's activities and his or her relations to other members of the community (PE §§159-61, 357).
 He believes that self-realization, rather than pleasure, is the appropriate object of the will (§176).
 Moral personality involves a will that is expressive of the self.
 But if this self is a rational self, capable of acting on superior principles, then an agent's will should aim at activities that reflect and realize these superior principles (§§175, 180, 199, 234, 238-39, 247, 283).

 This justification of self-realization also explains why Green treats the imperative of self-realization as a categorical imperative.
-Like Kant, Green seeks an account of the agent's duties that is grounded in her agency and does not depend upon contingent and variable inclinations.
-The goal of self-realization, Green thinks, meets this demand.
+Like Kant, Green seeks an account of the agent's duties that is grounded in his or her agency and does not depend